fairlearn/fairlearn/docs/user_guide/datasets.rst

 *LSTAT* and *MEDV* and do not sufficiently justify its inclusion in the hedonic pricing model.

-Construct validity provides a useful lens through which to analyze the construction of this dataset.
+Construct validity (:ref:`construct_validity`) provides a useful lens through which to analyze the construction of this dataset.
 Construct validity refers to the extent to which a given measurement model measures the intended construct in way that is meaningful and useful.
 In Harrison and Rubenfield's analysis, the measurement model involves